Taiwan protests after China boards a tourist boat near Kinmen Island

 China blamed Taiwan’s ruling Democratic Progressive Party for the fishermen’s deaths.
 It also said that there was no such thing as “restricted” waters.

-A spokesperson for the Chinese coast guard said Sunday that its Fujian division will regularly monitor the waters off the southern coast of the city of Xiamen — a few kilometers from Kinmen — to strengthen maritime law enforcement.
+A spokesperson for the Chinese coast guard said Sunday that its Fujian division will regularly monitor the waters off the southern coast of Xiamen — within view of Kinmen — to strengthen maritime law enforcement.

+China's Foreign Ministry declined to answer questions on the matter, saying it was not a “diplomatic issue,” in a reflection of Beijing's refusal to recognize Taiwan as a independent political identity with its own legitimate governing organs.

 Fishermen from both Taiwan and China regularly sail that stretch of water, which has seen a rise in tensions as the number of Chinese vessels — including sand dredgers and fishing boats — have notably increased in the area.